-Our Council of Governors has 32 Elected and Nominated Governors.
+MFT's Council of Governors has 32 Elected and Nominated Governors.
 17 of these Governors being elected by the public, 7 by our staff and 8 being nominated from partner organisations (including a Youth Governor).
-The Chair of our Board of Directors also chairs the Council of Governors.
-The Council of Governors meet at least four times a year (meetings are open to the public).
+The Chair of our Board of Directors (Kathy Cowell) also chairs the Council of Governors.
+The Council of Governors formally meet at least four times a year at their general meeting of the Council of Governors (meetings are open to the public).